-When my son was 2-years-old, I started to worry that I was a helicopter mom.
+When my son was 2-years-old, I started to worry that maybe I was a helicopter mom.
 That I hovered too much — that I couldn’t step back and let him just go.
-What I didn’t know at the time was that I was faced with the task of parenting a strong-willed child.
+What I didn’t know at the time was that I was faced with the task of parenting a very strong-minded and strong-willed child.

 I noticed other parents talking and laughing while glancing at their cautious little ones who were ever-so-carefully negotiating each step up to the slide at the playground.

 This was in stark contrast to my son, who ran into a playground or any new situation as if he owned it — with pretty much zero wariness or caution.
 And for me, that called for a more watchful eye and catching him in his practical free-falls.

 With time and a little experience, I was able to step back more, give him more space, and let him take more tumbles and falls.
 So, yes it was partly me.
 And with time, he became more regulated and even developed some wariness of his own.

 Recently, I had dinner with a friend who told me she too worried about being a “helicopter mom” and was also envious of parents who could casually converse at the playground.
 Her daughter was much like my son, less wary and cautious than other kids.

 We both described our kids as intense — as highly-spirited — having a strong will or a strong mind.